Reemh/reemh.github.io/_posts/2022-11-08-what-are-githooks.markdown

   script:
     - echo "${CI_COMMIT_MESSAGE}" | npx commitlint
 ```
+## Demo

+If you like to watch a simplified demo of this content, check out this video:
+<iframe width="560" height="315" src="https://www.youtube.com/embed/xsPQZ08CTc8" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen> </iframe>

+The source code for that demo can be found [here](https://github.com/Reemh/githooks-node).

 ## Summary

-Git hooks are scripts that can automatically be integrated in the git workflow to run certain checks and tests.
+Git hooks are scripts that can automatically be integrated in the Git workflow to run certain checks and tests.
 They are very helpful for enforcing development best practices.
 One of my favorite is keeping a reference ticket number in every commit message to make it easier to track and understand.

 Other more advanced commits conventions exist and a couple of tools can help you set them up into your workflow within a couple of minutes as we have seen for a Node.js project.